Texas Endovascular Logo

 Stress and inflammation go hand in hand.
 And inflammation can raise your blood pressure levels, also increasing your risk for future clots.
 As a result, managing your stress levels is a key part of post DVT care.

-Post DVT Care in Houston, TX
+Post DVT Care in Dallas and Houston, TX

-warning signs of deep vein thrombosis.
+After you’ve had one DVT, your risk for another one increases.
+First, learn the warning signs of deep vein thrombosis.
 (If you notice any of these symptoms, seek immediate medical care.)
-Then, make sure to stick with regular venous and arterial check-ins.
-Our Houston and Dallas area vein specialists are here to help, so
+Then, make sure to stick with regular vascular health check-ins.
+Our interventional radiologists are here to help, so request your appointment today !

 Source Page: https://texaseva.com/sources/